sourcegraph/sourcegraph-public-snapshot/docs/dev.md

 - generate wrappers for interfaces (e.g., `./server/internal/middleware/*` packages)
 - pack app templates and assets into binaries

-Then run:
+To generate everything, just run:

 ```
 ./dev/generate.sh
 ```

-Also, sometimes there are erroneous diffs.
+Note: Sometimes, there are erroneous diffs.
 This occurs for a few reasons, none of which are legitimate (i.e., they are tech debt items we need to address):

-- The codegen tool might emit code that depends on system configuration, such as the system timezone or packages you have in your GOPATH.
+- The codegen tools might emit code that depends on system configuration, such as the system timezone or packages you have in your GOPATH.
 We need to submit PRs to the tools to eliminate these issues.
 - You might have existing but gitignored files that the codegen tools